noor-fernandez/Video_game_website/README.md

 ## Installation Instructions

 ### Download
-The necesarry files can be [downloaded here](https://github.com/nortorious-flame89/Video_game_website.git).
+The necesary files can be [downloaded here](https://github.com/nortorious-flame89/Video_game_website.git).

 ### Additional installations & Running the website
 -You will need to install Xampp and PHPmyAdmin and import the SQL file into it.
 If you are a windows user, this [link](https://www.youtube.com/watch?v=hqfIksHKPPg) contains instructions for downloading it.
 For Mac users, this [video](https://www.youtube.com/watch?v=b_6g_5S_bVo) is recommended.
 Linux users should read [this article](https://www.digitalocean.com/community/tutorials/how-to-install-and-secure-phpmyadmin-on-ubuntu-16-04).